When preparing your business to tender, it’s important to follow best practice in employment and skills development.

 When tendering for contracts, your business can gain an advantage with good equality practices.
 Almost all public sector bodies have a legal duty to prevent discrimination.
 They aim to promote equality of opportunity on the grounds of gender, race and disability.
 Having a strong equality policy could make a big difference to a potential contractor.
 You should be able to show the policy is working in your business.

 Consider the following to get your business ready to tender:

 - You may benefit from a review of your current policies to draw upon best practice.
 See set up employment policies for your business.

-- A fundamental requirement of most tender competitions is a demonstration of your business' compliance with equality legislation.
+- You should be able to show compliance with equality legislation.
 See prevent discrimination and value diversity.

 - Employers are responsible for preventing bullying and harassment in the workplace.